Congo (DRC), ESPER Peace and Security program in East DRC

 • Direct involvement and commitment of state and non-state actors in the implementation in order to ensure ownership and sustainability of the project.

-The results sought by the project are as follows:
+The results sought by the project were as follows:

-• Result 1: Security governance is strengthened through inclusive and participatory security and justice planning and monitoring mechanisms.
+• Result 1: Security governance was strengthened through inclusive and participatory security and justice planning and monitoring mechanisms.

-• Result 2: The provision of justice and security by local authorities becomes effective, accountable, accessible to communities and responsive to their needs.
+• Result 2: The provision of justice and security by local authorities became effective, accountable, accessible to communities and responsive to their needs.

-• Result 3: Government authorities at different levels take action and enable/facilitate key security actors to address the most important challenges identified at the local level.
+• Result 3: Government authorities at different levels took action and enabled/facilitated key security actors to address the most important challenges identified at the local level.

-The project will be implemented in the following targeted areas:
+The project was implemented in the following targeted areas:

 • North Kivu Province (Masisi, Nyiragongo, Rutshuru and Goma)